 rTMS can Modulate Cortical Excitability

-Underactivity of the motor area of the brain has been observed in people with addiction.
+Underactivity of the brain’s motor area has been observed in people with addiction.
 Thus, abnormal cortical excitability may mirror changes in the brain circuitry of chronic drug abusers.

 TMS can Alter Brain Responses to Drug Cues

-People on controlled drugs and substances, including nicotine, alcohol, marijuana, and cocaine — are found to exhibit excessive brain activity in response to drug cues.
-This classically conditioned response to drug stimuli is what’s known as cue reactivity.
+People on controlled drugs and substances, including nicotine, alcohol, marijuana, and cocaine, exhibit excessive brain activity in response to drug cues.
+This classically conditioned response to drug stimuli is known as cue reactivity.
 Cue reactivity (such as seeing a liquor bottle) also predicts relapse in addiction.

 rTMS can Increase the Release of Dopamine – the Pleasure Chemical

 The reward center in your brain releases dopamine in response to pleasurable experiences such as drug cues.
-Drugs induce strong surges of dopamine, reinforcing the link between taking the drug, the resulting pleasure, and the external cues associated with the experience.
-Intense surges of dopamine “condition” the brain to seek drugs to the detriment of other.
+Drugs induce strong dopamine surges, reinforcing the link between taking the medication, the resulting pleasure, and the external signals associated with the experience—intense surges of dopamine “condition” the brain to seek drugs to the detriment of others.

 rTMS can affect cortical excitability and amp up the release of dopamine in the brain.
 Thus, as studies suggest, repeated sessions of rTMS can curb drug craving, drug-seeking, and eventually, drug consumption and relapse.